Making Tax Digital: 8 common myths busted

 Myth 4.
 My spreadsheet is just as good as any digital tax software

 Spreadsheets are great for some tasks, but MTD-compatible accounting software can offer so much more.
-For example, as well as providing features such as tailored business insights, time-saving automation and a real-time view of your finances, FreeAgent gives you access to a friendly support team who are on hand to help with your queries.
+For example, as well as providing features such as tailored business insights, time-saving automation and a real-time view of your finances, FreeAgent gives you access to an award-winning support team who are on hand to help with your queries.

 Statistics show that the majority of spreadsheets contain errors, and these aren’t always easy to spot or rectify.
 Using accounting software can help you improve the accuracy of your bookkeeping, and can make it easier to track changes to your accounts.